1/22

 aut age diversos et disiice corpora ponto.

-'Aeolus (for to you the father of the gods and king of men has granted both to calm the waves and raise them with the wind), a race hostile to me sails the Etruscan sea carrying Troy and its defeated household gods to Italy: strike violence into the winds, sink and destroy their ships, or drive them in different directions and scatter the bodies in the ocean.'
+'Aeolus (for the father of the gods and king of men gave to you both (the power) to calm the waves and raise them with the wind), a race hostile to me sails the Etruscan sea carrying Troy and the conquered household gods into Italy: strike violence into the winds and sink and destroy their ships, or drive them in different directions and scatter the bodies in the ocean.'

 Sunt mihi bis septem praestanti corpore nymphae,